3sd/civicrm-chatbot/README.md

 `CIVICRM_UF=UnitTests phpunit4 tests/phpunit`

-**Note:** following the buildkit build is the easiest way to ensure that you have all the dependencies in place, and the site set up correctly.

 ## Credits

 Development of the CiviCRM Chatbot extension has been generously funded by the [National Democratic Institute](https://ndi.org).

-It has been written by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.
+It is maintained by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.

 It builds on [Botman.io](https://botman.io/), the excellent PHP chatbot framework by [Marcel Pociot](https://twitter.com/marcelpociot).

 ## Contributing

-Contributions to this repository are very welcome.
+Contributions large and small are very welcome to this repository.
 For small changes, feel free to submit a pull request.
-For larger changes, please create an issue first so we can talk about your ideas.
+For larger changes, its better to create an issue first so we can talk things through before you start.

 ## License